indiffx/ThoughtWorks/README.md

 # TestBranch
-This is the test branch includes test.txt
+This is the test branch including test.txt